HCDigitalScholarship/manumissions/README.md

 The Django app is served by uWSGI which has its configuration here: `/etc/uwsgi/apps-available/manumissions.ini`.
 Of note in the configuration the python virtual environment is located here: `/usr/local/lib/python-virtualenv/manumissions`.

 A PostgreSQL instance is deployed onto the same droplet which the application is configured to connect to for its database requirements.
 Currently PostgreSQL 12.20 is deployed on the droplet.
 (XXX: Would it be possible to upgrade this instance to PostgreSQL 17-latest?)

+### Maintenance Schedule

+Site maintenance should be scheduled for roughly every 3 months.
+In addition a review should be performed in the case any zero day security vulnerabilities are discovered in the libraries and utilities used by the site.
+SSL certificates for the production site should be set to renew using certbot every 90 days.
+The droplet should be scheduled for backups monthly or whenver the site undergoes a data update or maintenance schedule.
+This will allow restoration of the site in case of disruption.